MrRedDev/uh-team-a/README.md

 Downloading MAMP or WAMP, MAMP for Mac users, WAMP for Windows users.
 And clone the repo into the htdoc folder of the application MAMP or WAMP.

+## Remember to never push directly to the master branch.
+Always push a branch that can be pier reviewed.